MendyAr/Certification-Of-NLP-Models/README.md

 ## Evaluation score meaning
 Error score shown when the evaluation module couldn't complete the evaluation.
-"Evaluation failed" - Possible causes:
+"Evaluation failed" - possible causes:
-evaluation module failed to evaluate (exception occurred in the evaluating module).
+evaluation module failed to evaluate due to exception in the evaluation module.
 model took too long to be evaluated, more than "evaluation_timed_out" [value](.env.env), which is used to avoid the following error.
 model is too large to be evaluated on this machine (out of memory error).

-"Model is incompatible for evaluation" - Possible causes:
+"Model is incompatible for evaluation" - possible causes:
-evaluation module failed to evaluate (exception occurred in the evaluating module) and also the model configuration doesn't have the "label2id" key with "entailment" != -1
+evaluation module failed to evaluate due to exception in the evaluation module and also the model configuration doesn't have the "label2id" key with "entailment" != -1